We need your help.

 Why: The aim of this research is to determine whether the use of surgical masks and P2 masks protects people with asthma, emphysema, chronic bronchitis or bronchiectasis from the effects of smoke exposure during bushfire season in Australian Captial Territory, New South Wales, South Australia and Victoria.

 What is required: People who consent to being in the study will be randomly allocated to one of three groups: surgical masks, P2 masks or outdoor air avoidance.
 If allocated to a mask, they will need to wear a mask when exposed to bushfire smoke.
-They will be required to fill in a form at the start and the end of the study, and their health will be tracked during a maximum of 4 weeks around controlled backburning between August and November 2020, and through all of December 2020 and January 2021 this summer.
+They will be required to fill in a form at the start and the end of the study, and their health will be tracked during a maximum of 4 weeks around controlled backburning August and November 2021 and through all of December 2021 and January 2021 this summer.
 A final period of follow up will occur from 1 April to 30 April 2023.
 Participants will receive air quality alerts as a trigger to wear their mask or avoid outdoor activities and fill in a short diary card each day.
 Masks will be posted to participants.

 For more information: You can register and read more about study here.